Alcohol Use Disorder — Co-Occurring Conditions

 Cognitive Impairment and Dementia

-Chronic heavy alcohol use causes a spectrum of cognitive injury, from mild impairment to severe, irreversible dementia.
+Chronic heavy alcohol use causes a spectrum of cognitive injury, from mild impairment to severe dementia.

-Wernicke encephalopathy is an acute, life-threatening neurological emergency caused by thiamine (vitamin B1) deficiency — common in people with AUD due to poor nutrition and impaired thiamine absorption.
+Wernicke encephalopathy is an acute, potentially life-threatening neurological emergency caused by thiamine (vitamin B1) deficiency — common in people with AUD due to poor nutrition and impaired thiamine absorption.
 The classic triad is confusion, ataxia, and ophthalmoplegia, though all three are present in fewer than one-third of cases.
-Thiamine must be administered parenterally before glucose in any patient with AUD presenting with altered mental status — glucose administration without thiamine can precipitate or worsen Wernicke encephalopathy.
+Immediate high-dose parenteral thiamine is the treatment; delay causes permanent damage.

 Korsakoff syndrome is the chronic sequela of untreated or inadequately treated Wernicke encephalopathy, characterized by severe anterograde amnesia, confabulation, and relatively preserved other cognitive functions.
 Recovery is partial at best.